nealbob/nealbob.github.io/_posts/2014-10-24-usingtheNCI.md

 # What is the NCI?

-The NCI houses raijin a 60,000 CPU core supercomputer - the largest in the Southern Hemisphere.
-Its located at the ANU next to South oval.
+The NCI houses raijin a 60,000 CPU core supercomputer - the largest in the Southern Hemisphere - and its located at the ANU next to South oval.

 <figure>
 	<img src="http://nealbob.github.io/images/nci.jpg">